9init/realself-scrapper/README.md

 startPage: 1
 endPage: 3
 userAgent: 'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/122.0.0.0 Safari/537.36'
-overrideFiles: true # Set this to false if you don't want to override existing files
 ```

 ### Usage